Liposuction is a cosmetic procedure used to remove unwanted body fat.

-After the procedure, you'd be fitted with an elasticated support corset or compression bandages.
-This helps to reduce swelling and bruising, and should be worn constantly for several weeks after the operation.
+After having liposuction, you'll be fitted with an elasticated support corset or compression bandages.
+This helps reduce swelling and bruising and should be worn constantly for several weeks after the operation.

 You may need to take antibiotics straight after the procedure to reduce the risk of infection.
 Most people also take mild painkillers to ease any pain and swelling.

-If you had a general anaesthetic, someone would need to drive you home and stay with you for the first 24 hours.
+If you have a general anaesthetic, someone will need to drive you home and stay with you for the first 24 hours.

-How long it will be before you are able to return to work will depend on a number of factors, such as the type of job that you do and how much of your body was treated.
+How long it will be before you're able to return to work will depend on a number of factors, such as the type of job you do and how much of your body was treated.

-The same will apply to how long it will be before you are able to drive.
+The same will apply to how long it will be before you're able to drive.
 You should discuss this with your surgeon.